-Each wall in the HPXML document is considered for translation to HEScore.
+Each wall in the HPXML document that has an ExteriorAdjacentTo='ambient' (HPXML v2) or ExteriorAdjacentTo='outside' (HPXML v3) or is missing the ExteriorAdjacentTo subelement (assumed to be ambient/outside) is considered for translation to HEScore.
 This excludes attic knee walls (see Knee Walls), interior walls, walls between living space and a garage, etc. since HEScore does not model those walls.
 The translator then attempts to assign each wall to the nearest side of the building, which is relative to the orientation of the front of the building.
 The wall construction and exterior finish of the largest wall by area on each side of the building are used to define the properties sent to HEScore.
 An area weighted R-value of all the walls on each side of the building is calculated as well as described in Area Weighted Wall R-value.
 If there is only one wall on any side of the house, the area is not required for that side.
 If a wall falls exactly between two sides of the house the area of the wall is divided by two and half of the wall is assigned to either side.